Munster Senior Football Championship: Beginnings

 The inaugural Munster Championship featured Clare, Cork, Limerick, Tipperary and Waterford.
-Cork and Tipperary contested the very first match on Sunday 27 May 1888, as part of a hurling-football double-header between the counties at Buttevant.
+Cork and Tipperary contested the first match on Sunday 27 May 1888, as part of a hurling-football double-header between the counties at Buttevant.
 Clare defeated Limerick in the first semi-final, however, Limerick were later awarded the game as Clare champions Newmarket-on-Fergus used players from other clubs to supplement their team.
 Such a format was not yet allowed.
-The inaugural Munster final between Tipperary and Limerick was to be played on Saturday 10 November 1888, however, no game was played as Tipperary received a walkover from Limerick.
+The inaugural Munster SFC final between Tipperary and Limerick was to be played on Saturday 10 November 1888, however, no game was played as Tipperary received a walkover from Limerick.

 Postponements, disqualifications, objections, withdrawals and walkovers were regular occurrences during the initial years of the championship.
 Kerry became the sixth and final team to enter the championship in 1889.
-On Sunday 6 October 1889, the very first Munster final took place.
-Tipperary won their first title on the field of play after a 1–02 to 0–03 defeat of Cork.
-Since then the championship title has been awarded every year, except in 1921 when the championship was cancelled due to the ongoing Civil War.
+On Sunday 6 October 1889, the first Munster SFC final took place.
+Tipperary won their first title on the field of play after a 1–2 to 0–3 defeat of Cork.
+Since then the championship title has been awarded every year, except in 1921, when the championship was cancelled due to the ongoing Civil War.